KARTHIGA1404/ACCIDENT_DETECTION/README.md

 Run the following commands in the terminal or command prompt:

-pip install flask flask-socketio opencv-python numpy python-socketio
+'''pip install flask flask-socketio opencv-python numpy python-socketio'''

 3. Clone or Copy the Project